Digital-Satellite-Club/PacSatAFSKBoard/BoardInfo.md

 * This board has the capacitor on the PA RF input added between the L35 inductor and the PA, so the TX\_PA\_DRV input/output connector (P13) can be used on this board.

-* The PA power input inductor (L37) has been changed to 100nH.

-* C117 has not been changed to a 68pF capacitor.

 * U.FL connector P6 got pulled off the board.

 * Currently C124, L30, C125, L33 and L38 are not installed.
 I pulled